-Media Matters for Women started working in DRC in 2016 in partnership with Julienne Lusenge, a globally celebrated women’s rights activist.
-She received the French Legion of Honour and Amnesty International’s Ginetta Sagan Award.
-Most recently she won the 2018 International Women's Rights Award.
+Julienne has received the French Legion of Honour and Amnesty International’s Ginetta Sagan Award for her outstanding work.
+This year she won the prestigious 2018 International Women's Rights Award.

 Listen to Julienne Lusenge on our SoundCloud channel below.